Victoria's Secret Fashion Show models and performers

 Sampaio, 26, hails from Portugal.

-She told Elle UK last year that she likes to surf and that her style icon is former Angel, Australian model Miranda Kerr.
+She told Elle UK last year that she likes to surf and that her style icon is former Victoria's Secret Angel, Australian model Miranda Kerr.

 Josephine Skriver